Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter

-The left panel of Figure \ref{fig:XY_vr_vphi_vz} shows the residual number density after subtracting a smoothly decreasing exponential model of the stellar disk's density.
-We fit a simple decreasing exponential model to the 0 $<Z<$ 5 kpc cut MSTO anticenter sample in a bin of 210$^\circ$ $-$ 215$^\circ$ in $l$.
-Our model projected surface density is $\propto \exp\frac{-R}{h_R}$ where $h_R$ is a best-fit scale length of 3.46 kpc.
-This is illustrated in the left panel of Figure \ref{fig:modeling_panels}.
-In this region, the density is reasonably well described by a decreasing exponential function, and there is almost no overdensity present.
-The right panel of Figure \ref{fig:modeling_panels} shows an example of our exponential model compared to this sample in an $l$ range between 180$^\circ$ $-$ 185$^\circ$ ($l=180^\circ$ is equivalent to $Y=0$ kpc), and we see an overdensity at $R\sim16$ kpc.
-We apply the same exponential model to the rest of the sample in bins of five degrees in $l$ from $150^\circ < l < 220^\circ$, normalized so that the model matches the data at $R=12$ kpc.
+We apply the same exponential model to the whole sample in bins of five degrees in $l$ from $150^\circ < l < 220^\circ$, normalized so that the model matches the data at $R=12$ kpc.
 Then, we calculate the residual between the data and the model as seen in the left panel of Figure \ref{fig:XY_vr_vphi_vz}.
-We see an overdensity in the 180$^\circ$ $-$ 185$^\circ$ region where we expect the MRi to be located, whereas the 210$^\circ$ $-$ 215$^\circ$ region shows the data located away from the main part of the MRi overdensity.
+We see an overdensity in the $180^\circ<l<185^\circ$ region where we expect the MRi to be located, whereas the $210^\circ <l< 215^\circ$ region shows the data located away from the main part of the MRi overdensity.
 We note that our density analysis is only supplementary to our kinematic analysis, and therefore we do not attempt to make precise relative density measurements in the MRi region.
-Figure \ref{fig:modeling_panels} demonstrates that we can identify the MRi overdensity in our data, highlighting the region where our kinematic analysis will focus.
+Figure \ref{fig:modeling_panels} and the left panel of Figure \ref{fig:XY_vr_vphi_vz} demonstrate that we can identify the MRi overdensity in our data, highlighting the region where our kinematic analysis will focus.